robotusers/cakephp-excel/README.md

 ]
 ```

 The same principle applies to writing to a file.
-If you for example delete the second row it won't become empty in result excel file when `keepOriginalRows` is `false`.
-You have to set it to true if you want to keep rows consistency across the table and the file.
+If you delete the second row it won't become empty in result excel file when `keepOriginalRows` is `false`.
+You have to set this option to `true` if you want to keep rows consistency across the table and the file.

 ## Behavior